 Dealing with particular markets for Casella’s services, such as local authority and national environmental regulation, traffic pollution, local air quality management, noise and nuisance, Pope says they are “substantial” and “growing”, particularly air and noise and vibration, “where we do a lot of work as well for central government in standard writing and standard setting.

-"Then the implementation of those new regulations throughout the country becomes a big challenge - noise footprinting, for instance, is a new big issue and silent cities", he adds.
-"There is also the technology of actually understanding, assessing and handling that information and GIS is increasingly important for us as a tool".
+“Then the implementation of those new regulations throughout the country becomes a big challenge – noise footprinting, for instance, is a new big issue and silent cities”, he adds.
+“There is also the technology of actually understanding, assessing and handling that information and GIS is increasingly important for us

 GIS is applied particularly to air and noise and certain aspects of environmental impacts such as wind turbine impact assessment.

 The Casella MD says the company has just made “a huge investment” in GIS, spending over £200,000.
 “We believe we have got the largest environmental GIS team in the country and we certainly have got the newest technology”.